ubpb/metacrunch-redis/Readme.md

 This class provides a metacrunch `destination` implementation that can be used to write data from a metacrunch job into a redis queue/list.

 Redis only stores strings as values.
 If you want to store an object, you can use a serialization mechanism such as JSON.
-You can use a transformation to convert your data into JSON format before your data reaching the destination.
+You can use a transformation to convert your data into JSON format before your data reaches the destination.

 In case Redis reaches it's `maxmemory` limit during write, the implementation will wait for 10 seconds and tries to write the data again.
 That means you can set a proper `maxmemory` limit for your Redis instance and don't need to worry about your metacrunch jobs getting aborted.